fenago/ml-bootcamp/Lab_2.md

 the price of a car, we need to use a machine learning model.
 To do this, we will use linear regression, which we will implement ourselves.
 Typically, we don't do this by hand; instead, we let a framework do this for us.
-In this chapter, however, we want to show that there is no magic inside these frameworks: it's just code.
+In this lab, however, we want to show that there is no magic inside these frameworks: it's just code.
 Linear regression is a perfect model because it's relatively simple and can be implemented with just a few lines of NumPy code.